hal9000cc/live_trading_indicators/README.md

 ### what's new
 #### 0.7.0
 - Migration of quote storage to sqlite3
-- Added support for three compression algorithms: gzip, bz2 and lz4
+- Added support for three compression algorithms: gzip, bz2 and lz4 ([see](https://github.com/hal9000cc/live_trading_indicators/blob/stable/README.md#compression_type))
+- Add the depth parameter for ZigZag indicator
 #### 0.6.3
 - New indicator - Aroon
 #### 0.6.2